mozmark/WebRTC-codelab/README.md

 This code does a lot!

-* Get and share local and remote descriptions: metadata (in SDP[^SDP] format) of local media conditions.
+* Get and share local and remote descriptions: metadata about local media in SDP[^SDP] format.
 * Get and share ICE[^ICE] candidates: network information.
 * Pass the local stream to the remote _RTCPeerConnection_.